AlfioEmanueleFresta/practical-one-time-pad/conclusion.rst

-In fact, you should generally never try to build your own cryptosystem, nor implement or endorse software that utilises a certain cryptosystem if you don't believe it's being used correctly.
+In fact, you should generally never try to build your own cryptosystem, nor implement or endorse software that utilises a certain cryptosystem if you don't believe the software is using the cryptosystem correctly.

 Stream Ciphers